Trusted to care in Stansted, Essex

 Every colleague at Mountfitchet House is passionate about delivering outstanding care to residents.
 Each of us understands how we can make a difference to a person's life, simply by sharing a job, giving them a smile or helping them to do a task independently.
 Find out more about our fantastic colleagues here.

-Before I joined the Mountfitchet House team I was working in the USA in Ocean City.
+Before I joined Care UK, I was working in the Mountfitchet House team I was working in the USA in Ocean City.

 I’m a qualified Nurse and have worked on a mobile intensive care unit.